hasura/graphql-engine/docs/graphql/manual/subscriptions/graphql-live-queries/index.rst

 .. toctree::
   :maxdepth: 1

-  Idea #1: graphql-to-sql
+  Idea #1: “Compile” a GraphQL query to a single SQL query <graphql-to-sql>
-  Idea #2: graphql-to-sql-multiplexed
+  Idea #2: Batch multiple live-queries into one SQL query <graphql-to-sql-multiplexed>
-  Idea #3: graphql-to-sql-with-authorization
+  Idea #3: Make authorization declarative <graphql-to-sql-with-authorization>

 Benefits of this approach
 ^^^^^^^^^^^^^^^^^^^^^^^^^